hlotvonen/glyph-drawing-club-blog/src/posts/2024-06-17-font-with-built-in-syntax-highlighting.md

 ### Pros

-1. Install is easy: Import the font and enable OpenType COLR (color) and CALT (contextual alternates) features.
+1. Install is as easy as using any custom font.
 2. Works without JavaScript.
 3. Works without CSS themes.
-4. It's as fast as plain text, because it is plain text.
+4. ...but can be themed with CSS.
+4. It's fast.
 5. Snippets of code can be put into `<pre>` and `<code>`, with no extra classes or `<span>`s.
 6. Clean HTML source code.
 7. Works everywhere that supports OpenType features, like InDesign.